aarong/feedme-client/README.md

 If the disconnect resulted from a call to `client.disconnect()` then listeners are invoked with no arguments.

-The `disconnect` event is emitted synchronously when there is a call to `client.disconnect()`, so the application should attach any event handlers before making such a call.

 If the disconnect resulted from an error condition then listeners are passed an `Error` object (`err`).
 The following errors are possible: